Constrained Shortest-Path Reformulations via Decision Diagrams for Structured Two-stage Optimization Problems: Constrained Shortest-Path Models

 \section{Constrained Shortest-Path Models}

 In this section, we introduce the two constrained shortest-path models over DDs that we leverage in our CSP reformulations.
 Specifically, we present a mixed-integer linear programming model (MILP) in \S\ref{sec:polyhedralperspective} and a dynamic program (DP) in \S\ref{sec:functionalperspective}.
-The first model exposes polyhedral structure and is appropriate, e.g., if the resulting formulation is sufficiently compact for mathematical programming solvers.
-The second model preserves the decision diagram structure and allows for combinatorial algorithms exploiting the network for scalable solution approaches.
+The first model exposes polyhedral structure and is appropriate, e.g., if the resulting formulation is sufficiently compact for mathematical programming solvers, which we leverage for our leader-follower two-stage problem (\S\ref{sec:bilevel}).
+The second model preserves the decision diagram structure and is amenable for combinatorial constrained shortest-path algorithms, which we exploit for the classical robust optimization approach (\S\ref{sec:robustoptimization}).